gitlabhq/gitlabhq/docker/README.md

 sudo docker run --detach --name gitlab_app --publish 8080:80 --publish 2222:22 --volumes-from gitlab_data gitlab_image
 ```

 It might take a while before the docker container is responding to queries.
+You can follow the configuration process with `docker logs -f gitlab`.

 You can then go to `http://localhost:8080/` (or `http://192.168.59.103:8080/` if you use boot2docker).
 You can login with username `root` and password `5iveL!fe`.